 Other barriers to employment in our priority sectors is speaking and understanding the English language; English literacy and adult education.
 Adult education and literacy activities are a critical part of the local workforce initiatives in the Greater New Bedford and South Coast area of Massachusetts.
-In our 10-municipality region, the population demographics of five of the municipalities are noted in the above charts.
+In our 10 municipality region, the population demographics of five of the municipalities are below the area average of 88% for high school degree attainment (all ages) - Freetown (87%), Fairhaven (86%), Acushnet (83%), Dartmouth (81%), and New Bedford (72%).
+Two municipalities are below the average High School graduation rate for the area of 84%, Wareham (76%) and New Bedford (60%), both of which exceed the average drop-out rate for the area of 7% (13% and 17% respectively).